How to look for Home affairs in the early modern period: state papers domestic 1714-1782

-The reign of George I was notable for the development of Cabinet government.
-Records relating to ministerial meetings in the reign of George I (List and Index Society, volume 224, 1987) provides lists of office holders and lists of meetings (giving the date, type, those present and chief topic), with references to documents in The National Archives.
-It includes documents in SP 35, SP 43, SP 44 and SP 45.
+It provides lists of office holders and lists of meetings (giving the date, type, those present and chief topic), with references to documents in The National Archives.

 The main series is SP 36, covering 1727-1760.
 All aspects of government are reflected in the contents, including:

 - papers concerning the Jacobite Rising of 1745 (SP 36/65-104 cover the period 1745-1747, while SP 36/105 covers 1747-1748; see also SP 36/162-163 for later activity)